- Frequent calls and travel are indispensable for American manufacturers who locate plants overseas or source their products abroad.

 Source: Economics and Statistics Administration analysis using data from Department of State.

-As indicated above, OTTI found that the average international business traveler in 2011 reported making 4.2 trips abroad in the preceding 12 months and 17.1 trips over the previous 5 years.
-Given that the average length of each trip is 19.9 days, American businesspeople traveling abroad may be spending more than two months each year working overseas.
+As indicated above, OTTI found that the average international business traveler in 2014 reported making 4.4 trips abroad in the preceding 12 months.
+Given that the average length of each trip is 16.8 days, American businesspeople traveling abroad may be spending more than two months each year working overseas.
 Each day spent abroad likely represents a day spent away from the office or the plant back in the United States.
 Many companies may be prepared to invest in a dedicated employee or team to manage their international operations.
 While this choice offsets the opportunity cost of having other employees out of the office, it imposes other opportunity costs in the form of resources that could be spent on other projects.

 Culture and Communication